 Korean proficiency testing is offered once a semester for students who wish to fulfill their foreign language requirement for the College of Arts and Sciences or World Languages requirement for IUB’s General Education, but who are NOT planning to take a Korean course while attending the IUB.
 Please refer to the EALC website for the test date and location.

 The proficiency exam can be exempt if you submit official records of scores of one of the following non-IU proficiency tests in addition to the Langauge Proficiency Form:

 - 650 or higher in SAT 2 Korean administered by College Board.

-- Passing Level 2 test of TOPIK (Test of Proficiency in Korean) administered by Korean government.
+- Passing Level 3 of the TOPIK (Test of Proficiency in Korean) administered by the Korean government.
 See http://www.topik.go.kr/ for more information on TOPIK.